 October 22, 2022 Update: After granting a request for an expedited appeal, the Eleventh Circuit also granted 3M’s request to stay an order by the MDL judge which prevented 3M from contesting issues in the bankruptcy that had already been decided in the MDL.
 3M will now be able to present certain arguments in the Aearo bankruptcy without the risk of being held in contempt of court by Judge Rodgers.
 If the 3M’s appeal of the bankruptcy court decision is denied, however, this will all be moot.

-October 14, 2022 Update: The Seventh Circuit Court of Appeals has agreed to an expedited review of 3M’s appeal seeking to reverse the decision of the bankruptcy court in Indiana.
+October 14, 2022 Update: The Seventh Circuit Court of Appeals has agreed to an expedited review of 3M’s appeal seeking to reverse the bankruptcy court decision in Indiana.

 What does this mean?
 It means the appeal will be heard faster than it was sent through the usual channels.
 The bankruptcy ruling prevented 3M from implementing its controversial plan to force the earplug MDL cases into a bankruptcy proceeding.

-The 7th Circuit panel found that the appeal warranted immediate review because of the large number of people it could potentially impact and the important precedent the decision will set.
+The 7th Circuit panel found that the appeal warranted immediate review because of the large number of people it could impact and the critical precedent the decision will set.

 We think 3M will lose the appeal.
-3M may want to use the appeal as settlement leverage to get a deal done sooner rather than later.
-I think this will happen but this prediction would defy history.
+3M may use the appeal as settlement leverage to get a deal done sooner rather than later.
+I think this will happen, but this prediction would defy history.
 3M has been wearing rose-colored glasses from Day 1 of this litigation.